 Input " 20-01" in MathSciNet under "MSC Primary."

 Input " Sylow and exercises" in MathSciNet under "Anywhere."

 Under "Publication Type," choose " Books" (to get graduate level expositions).

 Open and scan results.
-As of March 2016, there were 12 results.
+As of August 2020, there were 16 results.

 Look at Adam Glesser's review of Antonio Machi's book, Groups: An introduction to ideas and methods of the theory of groups.
 Glessner's review emphasizes the "copious exercises" and that "nearly every section has several well-chosen illustrations of the theory."
 Glesser mentions "Sylow theorems" (which was a search keyword).